Washington County is modifying services with the direction that Gov. Tim Walz has provided under "Stay Safe MN."

 WIC Clinics: Washington County WIC clinics are closed to in-person visits.
 WIC services are still available over the telephone.
 If you have an upcoming appointment, staff will call you at your scheduled appointment time.
-If you have questions or need to schedule an appointment, please call 651-430-6658.
+If you have questions or need to schedule an appointment, call 651-430-6658.

 See the COVID-19 website for more resources on food programs and assistance.

-Medication Drop-off: With Washington County buildings closed during the COVID-19 pandemic, the drug drop boxes are not accessible to our residents.
+Medication Drop-off: With Washington County buildings closed during the COVID-19 pandemic, the drug drop boxes are not accessible to residents.
 Options for disposal during this time are listed on the Minnesota Pollution Control Agency website, which is searchable by location, and lists all drug drops that are public and private in the state.